 The same can be said of Bitcoin Brokers, who either collect funds in Fiat, or need to send funds in Fiat onwards when the transaction completes.

-In both these situations, one of the major pre-requisites for a bank account is a ‘risk appetite’ that allows frequently funds in and funds out to a range of cryptocurrency sources, such as exchanges, OTC desks and Escrow.
+In both these situations, one of the major pre-requisites for a bank account is a provider that has a risk appetite that allows its clients to frequently send payments in and out to a range of sources, such as exchanges, OTC desks and Escrow.

-Naturally, if you trade Ethereum for Bitcoin then this is not a transaction the bank are part of, therefore not a concern.
+Naturally, if you trade Ethereum for Bitcoin then this is not a transaction the bank are part of, therefore not a banking concern for you.

 Using your bank to buy Bitcoin can be problematic.
 Many banks have blocked all purchases of Bitcoin via Debit and Credit cards, leading some exchanges to require funds to be sent internationally to make a purchase, or brokers being required to purchase at an increased cost.

-Over the past year or so, buying Bitcoin with a UK bank transfer is getting easier, as regulated provided are introduced to the market, and checks on source of funds improve.
-However, the underlying skepticism of Bitcoin from the vast majority of UK banks remains.
+Over the past year or so, buying Bitcoin with a bank transfer has been getting easier, as regulated providers are introduced to the market, and checks on source of funds improve.
+However, the underlying skepticism of cryptocurrency from the vast majority of banks remains.